The Career Climber’s How-To: Become AWS Certified

 While most industries tend to stay in their own bubble, tech has permeated virtually all of them: IT specialists are just as needed in healthcare, law, finance, education, and a ton of other sectors as they are in, say, software development companies.
 Because of that, one of the smartest choices a beginner can make is mastering solutions currently used by the majority of modern businesses and organizations.

-Amazon Web Services (AWS) is a perfect example of such a system – for the last ten years, it’s been the absolute cloud computing leader worldwide!
+Amazon Web Services (AWS) is a perfect example of such a system – for the last ten years, it’s been the absolute cloud computing leader worldwide, leaving Google Cloud and Microsoft Azure far behind.
 And that’s not all – AWS certifications make it simple for you to prove your expertise to the potential employer.
 In this guide, we’ll explain how to get AWS certified and take your career to the next level.

 Psyching Up and Getting Ready